KingsCreatives/KingsCreatives/README.md

 ![Kingsford](https://github.com/Kwamecody/Kwamecody/assets/111431959/a0ce2268-3e78-4d19-863e-14c823aee6d9)

 # 💫 About Me:
 Hi there, I'm Kingsford, a Full-Stack Web Developer with a unique background in accounting and financial operations.
-My journey has equipped me with a strategic mindset and a keen eye for detail, which I now apply to software development.<br><br>As a dedicated student in the ALX program, I'm currently focused on building robust and scalable solutions.
+My journey has equipped me with a strategic mindset and a keen eye for detail, which I now apply to software development.<br><br>I'm currently focused on building robust and scalable solutions.
 Explore my projects below, and let's connect!

 ## 🌐 Socials: